Tasman Island Lighthouse

-The components of the cast iron lighthouse were prefabricated in England and hauled piece by piece up the 250-metre-high cliffs before assembly.
+The components of the cast iron lighthouse were prefabricated in England and hauled piece by piece up the 250 km cliffs in height before assembly.
 The island is now part of the Tasman National Park.
 The lighthouse and associated structures, such as the keepers’ cottages, are listed on Australia's Register of the National Estate.
 The original first-order Fresnel lens by Chance Brothers can be seen on display at the Australian National Maritime Museum in Sydney, the original lantern is on loan to the Friends of Tasman Island and currently in storage in Hobart.

 Either annually or biennially the lighthouse and island are open for public access via helicopter tours.
 These trips are organised by the Rotary Club of the Tasman Peninsula.

 Tasman Island lighthouse and surrounding land is owned by the Tasmanian State government.
 The Australian Maritime Safety Authority (AMSA) lease the lighthouse and land from the Tasmania Parks & Wildlife Service.
-The AMSA lease consists of one parcel of land totaling 2456m2.
+The AMSA lease consists of one parcel of land totaling 2456 m2.
 Within this lease are the lighthouse, solar array and helipad.

 The current lease was signed on 1 May 1998 for a period of 25 years.
 This lease has an option for extension for a further 25 years.